$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the two-component BKP hierarchy

+It is straightforward to calculate $\cP_1$ and $\cP_0$ (it vanishes indeed), which leads to the following lemma.

-\begin{lem} On the coset $(D^{2 m+1},0)+\cU_m$ there exist two compatible Poisson tensors defined as:
+\begin{lem} On the coset $\cU_m$ there exist two compatible Poisson tensors:

-with $(X,\hat{X})\in T^*_\bA\cU_m$ at any point $\bA=(A,\hat{A})\in(D^{2 m+1},0)+\cU_m$. \end{lem}
+with $(X,\hat{X})\in T^*_{\bm{A}}\cU_m$ at any point $\bm{A}=(A,\hat{A})\in\cU_m$. \end{lem}

-Let $\{\cdot, \cdot\}_{1,2}^m$ denote the Poisson brackets on $(D^{2 m+1},0)+\cU_m$ given by the Poisson tensors $\cP_{1,2}$ respectively.
-With the same method as used in the proof of Theorem~5.4 in \cite{WX}, we arrive at the following result. \begin{thm} For any positive integer $m$, the two-component BKP hierarchy \eqref{PPht}, \eqref{PPhth} can be expressed in a bi-Hamiltonian recursion form as follows:
+Let $\{~,\,\}_{1,2}^m$ denote the Poisson brackets on $\cU_m$ given by the tensors $\cP_{1,2}$ respectively.
+Finally, we arrive at the main theorem of this section. \begin{thm} For any positive integer $m$, the two-component BKP hierarchy \eqref{PPht}-- \eqref{PPhth} can be represented in a bi-Hamiltonian form as

 with $k\in\Zop$ and Hamiltonians